srsimonson/redux-feedback-loop/INSTRUCTIONS.md

 [x] While there is no nav bar, each part of the form should be at its own route.
 [x] Clicking next should move the user to the appropriate step in the process.

+### Figure out REDUX
+> NOTE: As a baseline requirement, you must use Redux to store your data across views.

 ### Input Validation